mobitroll/kahoot-quill/README.md

 ```
 where `a.b.c` is the target semver release number, e.g. `0.20.2`.

+Accept the default commit message when vim comes up.

 The script will abort if certain conditions are not met: for example, if your working directory is not clean when you run the script, or if there are no changes to the dist files after compiling.
 Make sure it has exited successfully before continuing.

 ### 3. Create GitHub release